-Whether you are a medicine or a dentistry applicant, you have probably heard of MMIs.
-You are also probably aware that MMIs are a somewhat new interview method used both by medical and dental schools that have become increasingly popular in the past few years - and at some places, have even replaced traditional panel interviews altogether.
-They differ significantly from the typical interview set-up you might be imagining when you think of an interview in both how they are organised and in what skills and qualities they can assess.
+Whether you are a medical or dental applicant, you have probably heard of multiple mini interviews (MMI) and are aware that they are a somewhat new interview method used in the admissions process that have become increasingly popular in the past years.
+MMIs differ significantly from the typical interview setup you might be imagining when you think of an interview in both how they are organised and in what skills and qualities they can assess.

-While these are the general rules of how MMIs work, each medical and dental school will implement them slightly differently - your university of choice will likely provide you with further information regarding their MMI when they send you an interview invitation, so make sure you are fully prepared on the day by having read and familiarised yourself with those.
+While these are the general rules of how MMIs work, each medical and dental school will implement them slightly differently - your university of choice will likely provide you with further information regarding their MMI when they send you an interview invitation, so make sure you are fully prepared before the day by having read and familiarised yourself with those.
 Another important consideration to keep in mind is that you will likely be asked to sign a confidentiality agreement, preventing you from disclosing information about the stations after you leave the interview.

 Classically, when students are asked what they know about MMIs, role play is the go-to answer.
-At this stage in your preparation and training, they are novel and scary, so the concern around them is perfectly understandable, but in fact, MMIs give you a glimpse of what your entire time in medical or dental school will be like!
+At this stage in your preparation and training, they are novel and scary, so the concern around them is perfectly understandable.
+In fact, MMIs give you a glimpse of what your entire time in medical or dental school will be like!
 Role plays are a huge part of the curriculum and they aim to develop your communication skills, empathy and ability to listen.
 As such, this type of station often comes up at MMIs to check how well you currently implement these qualities.
 While nobody is expecting of you to break bad news like a medical professional, the interviewers would be assessing how well you are able to listen to the patient’s concern and how well you communicate.

 Alternatively, you could also be given a difficult scenario, such as witnessing your colleague showing up drunk to work or your classmate cheating on an exam, and asking you what you would do - think of these as a detailed version of the SJT type questions you were asked when you sat the UCAT exam.

-Similarly, you could also be asked to form an opinion or discuss a certain aspect of our healthcare system, e.g. pressures experienced during the winter or privatisation.
+Amidst all of the sensation that has been caused in the news by these current events, make sure you don’t overlook the longstanding issues that the NHS has been facing and continues to face this year too, e.g. pressures experienced during the winter or privatisation.
 Even though your reasoning would be the most assessed component here, this would be difficult unless you had some background understanding and knowledge of these issues, so make sure you have those covered.

-Lastly, you might come across one or two special stations, which are interactive in nature and will require you to use lateral skills, which later might be followed up by one or two questions addressing the importance of this exercise and why you might think this is being tested at an interview.
+You might come across one or two special stations, which are interactive in nature and will require you to use lateral skills, which later might be followed up by one or two questions addressing the importance of this exercise and why you might think this is being tested at an interview.
 Typical special stations include describing a picture to the interviewer, analysing a graph, performing a calculation or even making an origami!
 While your performance at these tasks is assessed, don’t forget to also reflect and be able to engage in a discussion with your interviewer as to why you think these are important skills for a dental or medical student to possess.

 Lastly, don’t forget the typical questions that you will be expected to answer at an interview.
-Make sure you know your personal statement inside out and are able to support all claims with evidence and are able to reflect on these experiences and skills and how they have shaped you into a suitable candidate.
+Make sure you know your personal statement inside out, are able to support all claims with evidence and are able to reflect on these experiences and skills and how they have shaped you into a suitable candidate.
 Also consider other standard interview questions, such as “Why do you want to be a doctor?” and “Why do you want to study at this medical/dental school?”

 The idea behind MMIs is to put you in a more realistic environment, one that you will likely encounter day in and day out during your professional career, and assess how you would perform in it, rather than ask you questions you could read up on and rehearse beforehand.
 Also, think of the advantage this gives you - with the interview being split into numerous individual stations, even if you don’t show your best self at one of them, you still have plenty of opportunities to catch up and make up for it!